-At least one recent study has found no link between perceptions of election integrity and voter identification laws.
-See Ex.
-7 (finding "no significant effect [of strict voter ID laws] on fraud or public confidence in election integrity[,]" which "weakens the case for adopting such laws in the first place").
-See also Response to SUF 109.
+At least one recent study, relied on by the Secretary's experts, found no link between perceptions of election integrity and voter identification laws.
+See Cantoni and Pons (finding "no significant effect [of strict voter ID laws] on fraud or public confidence in election integrity[,]" which "weakens the case for adopting such laws in the first place").
+See also infra Response to SUF 109.